 Routine Maintenance Timeline

 The subject of how often routine maintenance needs to be performed is often debated among racers.
 It is a bit surprising how diverse people’s timelines are to change the engine oil, brake fluid, and transmission oil is.
+People may be more keen to get the liquid glass car wax on more often than changing their brake fluid.
 I have heard many people state that it is necessary to change the engine oil, transmission oil and brake fluid after each race.
 My opinion is that doing this is really overkill and a waste of money.
 Think about how much it costs to change the engine oil – four or more quarts of oil in addition to a new oil filter.
 This adds up and creates a lot of waste.
 So why do people go to these extremes?
 The belief is that it is much cheaper to change these fluids quite often than replace damaged parts or, risk having the brakes fade during a race.
 I’m sorry, but there is a point when this simply becomes a waste of money and natural resources.
 How often do I recommend that you change the car’s fluids?
 I change the engine oil and brake fluid after every five race events and the transmission fluid once a season.
 By all means this does not mean that it is not necessary to keep an alert eye on the condition of these fluids.
 Check your oil before each and every session you go out onto the track.
 The oil level should always be to the top of the full line.
 If the oil begins to appear dark, change it.
 Don’t go beyond the full line because over-filling it can also damage the engine.
 If you feel any brake fade, bleed the brakes until you are positive that all of the air is out of the system, and make sure the brake reservoir is filled to the maximum line indicated.
 As precautionary measures, I do recommend that you bring extra brake fluid and the necessary tools to flush the system with you to the track in case it becomes necessary to bleed the brakes.